landongrindheim/landongrindheim.github.io/about.md

 obsessive all inform his craft.

 He currently works at [GitHub](https://github.com) as a software engineer.
-He lives in North Carolina's Research Triangle with his wife, Jana, and their three sons, Kai, Ezra and Nikolai.
+He lives in North Carolina's Research Triangle with his wife, Jana, and their sons Kai, Ezra and Wynn.
+They remember [Nikolai](./nikolai.md).